doncigma/doncigma/README.md

-### Hi there 👋

-My name is Elijah Johnson.
-I love poetry, writing, music, creating, philosophy, backpacking, working on cars, and of course coding!

-I am currently...

-🔭 Working on a Bachelor's in Computer Science.
+### Dwell on the good.

+Scholar of Worlds Unwitnessed
+Doer of What is Required of Me
+Poet of the Human Ineffable
+Enchanted by the World
+Love-struck by the Music

+Currently...
-🌱 Learning more about Python coming from C++!
+Learning more about Python coming from C++

-⚡ Fun fact: Lately I have been learning the harmonica and picked guitar back up.
+Making my first front-to-back desktop app (a miniplayer for Tidal) Playing with game development on the side (even making my own assets) Looking to make a server on a mini pc (funds pending)

-📫 How to reach me: Email: ejdylan1029@gmail.com Mobile: (425) 381-9344
+How to reach me: Email: ejdylan1029@gmail.com Mobile: (425) 381-9344

 <!--
 **doncigma/doncigma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.